EggQube/PowerMap/README.md

 1. Formation:

     After the Cold War ended (1991),
-    a new global regime was constructed — not by open conquest,
+    a new global regime was constructed,
+    not by open conquest,
     but by linguistic architecture: